Fountains in Jerusalem

 By the Editors of the Madain Project

-Some 30 sabils, built mostly during the Memluk and Ottoman era, are located in the city of Jerusalem (أسبلة القدس).
+The Fountains of Jerusalem (اسبلة القدس) refer to some 30 sabils (also spelled as Sebils), public drinking water structures of both civic and religious importance in Muslim cities, built mostly during the Memluk and Ottoman era.
 These were built either by government or private individuals having the means to do so.
-These installations were so important that Turkish authorities would grant tax exemption to anyone who privately built a sabil for public use, on condition that he ensured that water would always be available for travelers at the sabil.
+These installations were so important that Ottoman authorities would grant tax exemption to anyone who privately built a sabil for public use, on condition that he ensured that water would always be available for travelers at the sabil.

 Overview